 A fundamental piece of a brand is the logo.
 A business card is an immediate representation of your company in name, logo, and color palette.
 When you exchange business cards, that is your first opportunity to validate your work and business.
 It also provides an opportunity to stand out.
 You cannot add many aesthetically pleasing elements or unique touches to an entry in a contact list, but your business card allows you to begin expressing what makes your company special.
 Having a business card handy also shows that you are alert and ready for new business.

 What it really comes down to is knowing your audience and personal preference.
-Whether you’re trying to exchange information with a traditional law firm or a youthful environmental agency, it is important to understand your target.
+Whether you’re trying to exchange information with Hibberts Solicitors commercial contracts attorneys or traditional Law Firms in Utica NY or a youthful environmental agency, it is important to understand your target.
 The act of handing out business cards almost always results in receiving one in return.
 You have to decide if you would rather have a pile of cards with numbers to type out, or if you work better with the information online.
 So, what is your preference?
 Do you think business cards are becoming obsolete?
 Let us know in the comments!